FloTheSysadmin/VSHG/README.md

 -------------

 VSHG ( Very secure hash generator ) is a standalone Addon for GnuPG ( Gnu privacy guard ) .
+It is written as a shell script and is designed arount the Unix/Linux filesystem and commands .

-It uses the sha384 and the Argon2 hash function for the password and AES-256-CFB + CAST5-128-CFB in cascade for the final encryption .
+VSHG uses the sha384 and the Argon2 hash function for the password and AES-256-CFB + CAST5-128-CFB in cascade for the final encryption .

-And also a standard sha384 Iteration count of 800X .
+And also a standard sha384 iteration count of 800X .
++ 15 & 500 iterations for Argon2i + d

 It uses True random 12 byte salts .
 So even if your passphrase is very weak , it will reinforce it so that you dont have to worry about that anymore .

 VSHG uses the last hash of the Iteration as session key for Gnupg .

-Also it provides an Autodetection function for each file so that you don´t have to remember either the salt or the iteration count .
+Also it provides an Autodetection function for each file so that you don't have to remember either the salt or the iteration count .

 Optionally you can use a keyfile as authentification method .